LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 when combined make for a task even more difficult than would be expected if the manipulations were additive (i.e., reverberation hurt performance more when both talkers were male).

-Post-hoc analysis of reaction time for the reverberation contrast showed no significant differences by slot (Welch’s independent *t*-tests: *p*=0.41, 0.010, 0.037, 0.043 for slots 1–4 respectively; Bonferroni-corrected significance level = 0.00417).
-For the talker gender (mis)match contrast, post-hoc analysis of reaction time showed a significant difference only for slot 3 (Welch’s independent *t*-tests: *p*=0.046, 0.063, 0.00018, 0.0065 for slots 1–4 respectively; Bonferroni-corrected significance level = 0.00417).
-For the maintain- versus switch-attention contrast, post-hoc analysis of reaction time showed a significant difference only for slot 3 (Welch’s independent *t*-tests: *p*=0.75, 0.53, 0.001, 0.035 for slots 1–4 respectively;
-Bonferroni-corrected significance level = 0.00417).
-This is consistent with a view that the act of attention switching creates a lag or slow-down in auditory perception.[@LarsonLee2013a]

 Unlike listener sensitivity and reaction time, the pupillary response differed only in response to the attentional manipulation.
 Interestingly, the